Tunable spin dynamics in chiral soliton lattice: Motion of the CSL under an Electric Field

 $q$ represents the momentum of the CSL.
-Hereafter we treat $\bm A_\mu$ perturbatively because the structure of the CSL changes slowly in the real space.
-To study the dynamics of the CSL, we need to calculate $<\hat{\bm s}(z,t)>$ of the conduction electron.
+Hereafter, we treat $\bm A_\mu$ perturbatively because the structure of the CSL changes slowly in a real space.
+To study the dynamics of the CSL, we need to calculate $<\hat{\bm s}(z,t)>$ for a conduction electron.
 The expectation value $<\hat{\bm s}(z,t)>$ is obtained as

 with